 This V-mail was addressed to Griffin’s mother.
-It’s not known who Lieutenant Long was, since this is not a name that appeared on any extant 32nd Station Hospital roster.
+It’s not known who Lieutenant Long was, but he does not appear to have been a member of the 32nd Station Hospital.
 He might have been introduced in another letter, now lost.
 It’s possible that he was Lieutenant William C. Long, an officer who served in Jack’s unit, the 894th Tank Destroyer Battalion.

 The fantasia pictures might have been from the March 19, 1943 festival for Mawlid, as mentioned in a program in Frances Rubin‘s collection.
 The photos, like so many others mentioned in the letters, appear to be lost.